akashtandel/Chat_dashbord/README.md

 # Chat_dashbord
-This is web base system when user can communicate with eachother in PHP
+This is web base system when user can communicate with each other who is avalible in database in PHP